The Technical Layer Your Dashboards Are Missing

 Performance Budget Compliance

-What percentage of real user sessions meet your team's performance targets for time-to-interactive, total blocking time, and cumulative layout shift?
+What percentage of user sessions meet your team’s performance targets for time to interactive, total blocking time, and cumulative layout shift?

 Performance Targets